Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 * [Cross-Validation Hacking](cross_validation_hacking.md): _Vary the seed for creating cross-validation folds in order to get the best result._
 * [Train/Test Split Hacking](train_test_split_hacking.md): _Vary the seed for creating train/test splits in order to get the best result._
 * [Model Selection Hacking](model_selection_hacking.md): _Vary the seed for the model training algorithm in order to get the best result._
-* [Performance Hacking](performance_hacking.md): _Vary the seed for a bootstrap evaluation of a final chosen model on the test set to present the best performance._
+* [Performance Hacking](performance_hacking.md): _Vary the seed for a bootstrap of a final chosen model on the test set to present the best performance._

 ## Negative Seed Hacking